gogocat/dataBind/README.md

     <div data-jq-if="!myCondition" data-jq-tmp="{id: 'someTemplateId', data: 'someData'}"></div>
 ```
 The attribute `data-jq-if` is refernce to the viewModel's property '**myCondition**'.
-This property can be a boolean, or a function that returns boolean.
+This property can be a boolean or a function that returns boolean.

-If `myCondition` is false. the children elements will be removed.
+If `myCondition` is false. the children elements will be removed from DOM.
 When later `myCondition` is set to true.
-The elements will be render back.
+The elements will then render back.

 With negate expression(second example above), when the expression `!myCondition` evaluate to true.
 The template binding `data-jq-tmp` will execute and render accordingly.